-Joe Biden’s speech to America: ‘It is time to turn the page.’
+Joe Biden’s speech to America: ‘It is time to turn the page’

 Biden’s long-held belief that Republicans would alter their behavior once Trump is out of office will soon face a severe test as he puts forth his nominees for hearings and votes and prepares an opening batch of legislation he will ask them to consider.

-The meeting of the Electoral College has been, in recent history, a formality often unnoticed by the public, rather than an event carried live on cable television and prompting a major address by a president-elect.
+The meeting of the electoral college has been, in recent history, a formality often unnoticed by the public, rather than an event carried live on cable television and prompting a major address by a president-elect.
 It was only Trump’s defiance that prompted Biden to decide to give another valedictory speech.

-Just as he did in his victory speech more than five weeks ago, the incoming president was to make a promise to Trump’s tens of millions of supporters, many of whom currently view Biden as an illegitimate president-elect.
+Just as he did in his victory speech more than five weeks ago, the incoming president made a promise Monday to Trump’s tens of millions of supporters, many of whom currently view Biden as an illegitimate president-elect.

-“I will work just as hard for those of you who didn’t vote for me,” he planned to say, “as I will for those who did.”
+“I will work just as hard for those of you who didn’t vote for me,” he said, “as I will for those who did.”